Visualise Your Thesis Competition

 Support and coaching

 Presenting information in a short and effective way is a useful skill for graduate researchers.
 The Library and RED team have provided a range of supports helping candidates prepare, including:

 - VYT technical workshops (event ended)

-- drop-in sessions for help with copyright and technical advice
+- Visualise Your Thesis - Drop in help sessions for help with copyright and technical advice (event ended)